What to Include in Your Wedding Registry

 More Interested in Experiences Over Material Goods?

-Something that more and more engaged couples are asking for instead of the usual pots and pans, is for their wedding guests to pay for an experience – like ziplining, kayak adventures, or dancing lessons.
-Monthly subscriptions are a great gift for newly married couples.
-Ask for boxes of unprepared meals that you can cook together to be delivered to your door each month, a dinner and a movie box for the ultimate date night, or guests can even customize their own boxes on some websites!
-The same etiquette applies in this situation.
-Just like the honeymoon fund, put this information on your wedding website and depend on word of mouth.
-It is acceptable to put your wedding website on your save-the-dates and invitations and to tell your guests to follow that for wedding updates.
+Something that more engaged couples are asking for instead of the usual pots and pans is for their wedding guests to pay for an experience.
+Do you value your memories more than material goods?
+Ask for adventures like ziplining, kayaking or dancing lessons.
+Monthly subscriptions like boxes of unprepared meals that you can cook together to be delivered to your door, a dinner and a movie box for the ultimate date night, or a customized delivery can be a fun way to enjoy your marriage after the wedding!
 You can attach links on your website of the experiences that you are interested in so that your guests know where to purchase gift certificates from.

 Traditional Wedding Registry “Must Haves.”